Business Support & Tools

 VAT Deferral – Businesses who deferred their VAT bills can access a New Payment Scheme, which gives them the option to pay back in smaller instalments (11 smaller interest-free payments during the 2021-22 financial year.)

-Announced earlier this year and ongoing
+Announced earlier in 2020 and ongoing

 A Plan for Jobs 2020 – Delivering his Summer Economic Update in Parliament on 8th July 2020, the Chancellor announced a package of measures to support jobs.
 Read more about A Plan for Jobs here.